nicolaschan/market/README.md

   "starting_balance": 0, // The amount of money (in whole dollars) that new users start with "default_tagline": "A market user", // Default tagline for new users (before they change it) "captcha": {
-    "enabled": false, // Enable Google reCAPTCHA in order to create an account "site_key": "site key", // Site key (provided by reCAPTCHA) "secret_key": "secret key" // Secret key (provided by reCAPTCHA) }
+    "enabled": false, // Require Google reCAPTCHA in order to create an account "site_key": "site key", // Site key (provided by reCAPTCHA) "secret_key": "secret key" // Secret key (provided by reCAPTCHA) }